Facebook Twitter You Tube

 GRT links nine historic districts and individual landmarks including the 1842 Erie Canal Aqueduct and the 1822 Lake Ontario Lighthouse.
 The trail serves the University of Rochester and a host of other city attractions, services, and neighborhoods.

-The trail is continuous on both sides of the river from the south city line to Court St downtown, a total of 9 miles.
+The trail is runs on both sides of the river from the south city line to Court St downtown, a total of 9 miles.
 This section of trail has five pedestrian bridges and a variety of trail loops.

 North of downtown, the trail is continuous from Middle Falls (Brewer St or Driving Park Ave) to Lake Ontario, a total of 7 miles.